 Fine wine is recognised as a more tax-efficient asset than other forms of investment as it is generally exempt from Capital Gains Tax.
 However, there are a number of considerations to take into account and it is critical to stay up-to-date with the latest legislation.

 ‘The tax treatment of fine wine is one of the key attractions for investors.
 In this report we consider the ‘landscape’ for the 2021 tax year; the impact of Brexit and geo-politics of a global pandemic and point to any implications for Capital Gains Tax, Income Tax and Inheritance Tax for estate planning for wine investors.’ – Peter Owen, Gatwick Enterprise Tax Services Limited.

 Receive an independent specialist’s view on the 2021/22 tax treatment of fine wine:

 Our team of Fine Wine Experts and Analysts have created an essential archive of reports and guides to assist you in understanding the finer details of the fine wine investment world.

-To start your wine investment journey, click to download our essential guide to fine wine investment for a comprehensive introduction to understanding wine as a tangible investment asset and how you can benefit from including it in your portfolio as part of your financial planning.
+Read our essential guide to fine wine investment for a comprehensive introduction to understanding wine as a tangible investment asset and how you can benefit from including it in your portfolio.

-Our latest report provides a detailed insight into the most up-to-date market news, sector performance and specialist industry analysis.
-We have also included further analysis on the latest events, economic and geopolitical news, plus our Vin-X buyer recommendations.
+Our report provides a detailed insight into market news, sector performance and specialist industry analysis.
+We have also included further analysis on the latest events, economic and geopolitical news.